 Annoying Busfolk of Seattle (2003-2007) – Just what it says!

-Kraftwerk Concert Review (2004) – An explosion of nerdicious geekromancy.
-I never thought I’d ever get to see them though, so this was my gushing review.
-Turns out I got to see them again in 2014, too. 🙂
+Kraftwerk Concert Review (2004) – This show was an explosion of nerdicious geekromancy.
+I never thought I’d ever get to see them, so this was my gushing review.
+Turns out I got to see them again in 2014, too…in 3-D!

 Blurry Visions (2004) – A look at how you can see just about anything you want if you just squint hard enough.
 See a fence post transform into the Virgin Mary right before your eyes!